Lead in - speed 1.9

 Bodywork?
 What do we mean by this?
 Today I am going to describe how you can use bodywork exercises to help change your behaviour and transform yourself.

-In the presentation on Relaxation I introduced you to Relaxation as a skill that can be learnt.
-Understanding relaxation is a pre-requisite to using bodywork exercises successfully.
-In the presentation about Posture, I introduced you to the concept of resting and dynamic posture.
+To get the most out of this presentation you should view the previous presentations on relaxation, posture and stretch and hold.
+In the presentation about muscle, tendon and bone configuration, I introduced you to the concept of habitual structure and held structure.
 If you have not viewed these presentations, you will find links to them in the description below.

 Definition of bodywork